go-xlan/sui-go-guide/README.md

 sui --version
 ```

-Ensure the version matches the one mentioned in the official documentation, for example:
+Ensure the version matches the one mentioned in the sui documentation, for example:

 ```text
 sui 1.39.3-homebrew